🧬

 Official measurements, coat, and temperament

-• Movement: Light, effortless, and efficient trot.
+• Movement: Light, effortless, and agile, reflecting the breed's history in rugged terrain.

 Breed Trivia